Integrate into Your Own Custom GPT

 </AccordionGroup>

-* **Personal Assistant GPT**: Remember preferences, schedule, and important personal information
+* **Personal assistant GPT**: remember preferences, schedule, and personal details.

-* **Project Manager**: Remember project details, team information, and progress across conversations
+* **Project manager**: remember project details, team info, and progress across chats.

-* **Writing Assistant**: Remember writing style, character details, plot points across sessions
+* **Writing assistant**: remember style, characters, and plot points across sessions.

-* **Customer Service**: Remember customer interactions, preferences, and history
+* **Customer service**: remember interactions, preferences, and history.

 <CardGroup cols={2}>